brunobertechini/Abp.Samples.MicroService/README.md

 # Abp.Samples.MicroService
 AspNetBoilerplate Sample for Microservice Development

+## Description
+Sample Application based on AspNetBoilerPlate for Microservice (SOA) development.

+## Status
+Work in progress to adapt Abp to SOA/Microservice development

 ## Definitions for this sample
-* Application
+* Application (TODO)
-* MicroService
+* MicroService (TODO)

-## Items to be addressed

-* When MicroService uses IRepository<Entity> instead of IMicroServiceRepository Application does not register service